DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 - Mid-Size Fields are a reasonable balance of upside and beatability.

 For the large-field swings, leverage matters most, and our Ownership Projections are how you find the lower-owned builds that separate you from the chalk.
+The game-theory mechanics behind that play out the same in every sport; NFL DFS leverage and game theory works through them with concrete examples if you want to see the thinking applied to a slate.
 For a deeper look at why thinner fields are worth seeking out, we broke it down in shrink the field DFS strategy.
 If you want to go deeper on the tournament side specifically, how to win DFS tournaments picks up there.

 Rake And Overlay: The Real Price Of A Contest

 Two things decide how good a pool is before your lineup ever locks.
 The first is rake, the cut the site takes out of every entry fee, often around 10% to 15% but varying by site and contest type.
 It is the house edge you pay just to play, and it is why grinding a positive return in high-rake contests is harder than the win rate alone suggests.
+The same nominal rake also bites harder in high-variance, low-scoring formats, where your win rate swings more and you clear the rake less often, so I weight my volume toward the lower-rake pools on a given site and treat a small entry field with a fat rake as a pass.
 Lower-rake pools keep more of your money on the table.

 The second is overlay, the rare spot where the math tilts toward the players before anyone sets a lineup.
 Overlay happens when a contest's posted prize pool is larger than the entry fees it actually collected, usually because it did not fill, so the site tops up the difference and the field splits more than it paid in.
 Hunting for soft, under-filled contests, especially on early-week or off-peak slates, is one of the sharpest contest-selection moves there is, and it stacks on top of the field-size edge above rather than replacing it.

-Stokastic's Sims handle the lineup half of this for you.
-The Contest Sims run a tournament through thousands of simulations, and the tool surfaces the top tournament builds by simulated ROI, while the Projections give you the high-floor lineup for cash.
-You can start free at the Stokastic Sims, and code CONTEST10 takes 10% off your first month if you subscribe: Put a real edge behind your builds.
+The Sims handle the lineup half of this for you.
+The Contest Sims run a tournament through tens of thousands of simulations, and the tool surfaces the top tournament builds by simulated ROI, while the Projections give you the high-floor lineup for cash.
+You can start free at the Stokastic Sims, and code CONTEST10 takes 10% off your first payment if you subscribe.

 Single-Entry Contests Level The Field